Litti (dish): Flavors and variations

 Herbs and spices used to flavour the litti include onion, garlic, ginger, coriander leaves, lime juice, carom seeds, nigella seeds and salt.
 In Madhesh Province of Nepal, Litti is served with Momo Achar.
 In western Bihar and eastern Uttar Pradesh, litti is served with murgh korma (a creamy chicken curry) or chokha (a vegetable preparation of roasted and mashed eggplant, tomato, and potato).

-Cultural significance

-Litti Chokha is more than just a culinary delight; it is a symbol of Bhojpuri Cuisine.
-It reflects the simplicity and earthiness of rural landscape.
-The dish is a staple at traditional festivals, gatherings, and meals, representing the essence of local hospitality and tradition.

-Nutritional value

-Litti Chokha is considered nutritious, offering a balanced combination of carbohydrates, proteins, fats, and fibers.
-The use of whole grains, legumes, and vegetables makes it a wholesome meal.

 Popularity

 Litti-chokha was selected to represent the country under the banner of the National Association of Street food Vendors of India (NASVI) at the five-day event in the Philippines capital, Manila.